vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 There is really only one thing that can be added to this at this point, and is experimenting with the SDL events.

-As an excercise, go into the documentation of SDL2, and try to get keypress events, just logged with std::cout
+As an exercise, read the documentation of SDL2 and try to get keypress events, using `std::cout` to log them.

 Now we can move forward to the first chapter, and get a render loop going.